Oscar De La Hoya vs. Floyd Mayweather Jr.: Fight earnings

-September 20 rematch
+September 2008 rematch

-De la Hoya and Mayweather were scheduled for a rematch on September 20, 2008.
+De La Hoya and Mayweather were scheduled for a rematch on September 20, 2008.
 However, unlike the first fight, the fight would have been contracted for 147 lbs. or the welterweight limit.
-The first fight was contracted at light middleweight or 154 lbs and de la Hoya's WBC junior middleweight title was on the line.
-However, Mayweather would have come in as champion and defended his WBC/The Ring welterweight titles.
-As a tune-up fight, De la Hoya fought Stephen Forbes (33–6) on May 3, with Floyd Mayweather Sr. as his trainer.
+The first fight was contracted at light middleweight or 154 lbs and De La Hoya's WBC junior middleweight title was on the line.
+However, Mayweather would have come in as champion and defend his WBC/The Ring welterweight titles.
+As a tune-up fight, De La Hoya fought Stephen Forbes (33–6) on May 3, with Floyd Mayweather Sr. as his trainer.
 De La Hoya (39–5, 30 KOs) looked extremely sluggish but ultimately won a unanimous decision over Forbes, 119–109, 119–109 and 120–108.

 The rematch never took place due to Mayweather's retirement in 2008 and De La Hoya's retirement in 2009, although Mayweather would return to boxing in 2009, eventually retiring for good in 2017.